-The Output is sequence check box may be required for output parameters also.
+The Output is a Sequence check box may be required for output parameters, too.
 When a function passes a sequence of multiple values to its output component, and the output component is not set to sequence, the function will return only the first item in the sequence.

 The order of parameters in the function's mapping (starting from the top) dictates the order in which they appear to callers of this function:

 •Input and output parameters are sorted by their position from top to bottom.
-Therefore, if you move parameter input3 to the top in the function's mapping, it will become the first parameter of this function.
+Therefore, if you move the input3 parameter to the top in the function's mapping, it will become the first parameter of this function.

 •If two parameters have the same vertical position, the leftmost takes precedence.